How to eat healthier on Thanksgiving

-If you think of Thanksgiving dinner as a bit of a calorie-bomb, you're not wrong.
-The average Thanksgiving meal is around 2,800 calories.
-Yikes!
-And while there's nothing wrong with having an occasional indulgence, you might be in the market for some healthier, lower-calorie options this Thanksgiving.
-Here are the healthiest traditional foods you can enjoy on Turkey Day:
+You're not wrong if you think of Thanksgiving dinner as a bit of salt, sugar, and fat overload.
+While there's nothing wrong with having an occasional indulgence, you might be in the market for some healthier, more nutritious options this Thanksgiving.
+Here are some of the most nutrient-dense traditional foods you can enjoy on Turkey Day:

 Three ounces of white meat only contain 115 calories.
 Plus, it's a great source of protein—one serving has 26 grams.
 It's also packed with iron, zinc, and B vitamins.
-Make sure to eat the white meat without the skin on and don't overdo it with the gravy.
+For a healthier option, make sure to eat the white meat without the skin, and don't overdo it with the gravy.

 2. Kale salad

-Always start your Thanksgiving meal with a salad.
-It'll help you feel more satisfied because of all the fiber and protein without costing you a ton of calories.
-One serving of kale salad only has 150 calories and six grams of fat with one tablespoon of dressing.
+Kick off your Thanksgiving meal with a salad.
+It'll help you feel more satisfied with all the fiber, protein, vitamins, and minerals.
+One serving of kale salad only has 150 calories, a ton of fiber, and 6 grams of fat with one tablespoon of dressing.

 3. Roasted green beans

-Green beans are a low-calorie vegetable that are rich in fiber and contain an array of nutrients, such as vitamins A and C. Each cup only has 65 calories and 5 grams of fat.
+Green beans are a low-calorie vegetable rich in fiber and contain various nutrients, such as vitamins A and C. Each cup only has 65 calories and 5 grams of fat.
 Try to avoid green bean casseroles, which are loaded with calories and fat.

 4. Mashed potatoes

-When made with the right ingredients, mashed potatoes can be a healthy choice.
+Mashed potatoes can be a healthy choice when made with the right ingredients.
 If they're made with butter and whole milk, one serving of mashed potatoes contains about 237 calories and 9 grams of fat.
-But, if you substitute non-fat milk and cauliflower for half of the potatoes, you'll lose 100 calories and 8 grams of fat.
+But, if you substitute non-fat milk and cauliflower for half of the potatoes, you'll lose 100 calories and 8 grams of fat, plus add some fiber.

 5. Roasted Brussels sprouts

-A one-half cup serving of Brussels sprouts has 136 calories and 7 grams of fat.
+A one-half-cup serving of Brussels sprouts has 136 calories and 7 grams of fat.
 They're filling, nutritious, and tasty.
-Plus, this cruciferous vegetable is packed with vitamins A, C, and K, as well as dietary fiber and potassium.
+This cruciferous vegetable is packed with vitamins A, C, and K, as well as dietary fiber and potassium.

 6. Sweet potatoes